 I am not sure which is my favourite series of the show.
-The great thing about Primeval was that it was really able to completely reinvent itself throughout its run.
+The great thing about Primeval was that it was really able to completely reinvent itself several times.

-The first series is really more about the wonder of the discovery of the anomalies, whilst the second is about people like Leek abusing them by capturing the creatures and using them as an army for his own benefit.
-The third series meanwhile I feel takes a much deeper look at what man’s effect on the environment, as its this that ultimately motivates Helen Cutter to try and erase the human race from existence.
+The first series is really more about the wonder of the discovery of the anomalies, whilst the second is about people like Leek abusing the anomalies, by capturing the creatures and using them as an army for his own benefit.
+The third series meanwhile I feel takes a much deeper look at man’s effect on the environment, as its this that ultimately motivates Helen Cutter to try and erase the human race from existence.
 Series 4 meanwhile focuses much more on the time travel element than ever before, whilst Series 5 takes us into the devastating future to a greater extent.

-However I think that Primeval’s real strength was in how strong a premise it had.
-Now some people have slated its premise as being too limited.
-I can see why some people would say that as at first glance it does just look like a series about portals opening up and monsters coming through.
+I think that Primeval’s greatest strength was in how strong and varied a premise it had however.
+Now some critics have slated its premise as being too limited.
+I can see why they might think that.
+At first glance it does just look like a series about portals opening up and monsters coming through.
 However when you look at it closely you can see its so much more than that.

 To start with its really the best premise for any piece of Dinosaur fiction you can think of.
-The thing is Dinosaurs are obviously fantastic, but they are extremely difficult to use.
+Whilst Dinosaurs may be a fascinating subject, they are extremely difficult to use.
 How do you get creatures that died out 65 million years ago to appear in modern day?

 Overall I’d rank it as the best British cult series of the 21st century alongside Being Human and the best British Science Fiction series of the 21st century.